<- c("4", T, F, F)

 rep(vec1, 2)

-Using rep is nice as we can easily change the number of times we want to repeat the vector, as opposed to having to manually type out each vec1.
+Using rep is nice as we can easily change the number of times we want to repeat the vector, as opposed to having to manually type out each vec1

 library(tidyverse)

-nhanes <- read.csv("https://raw.githubusercontent.com/ccb-hms/hsdm-r-course/main/session-materials/session0/session0Data.csv")
+<- read.csv("https://raw.githubusercontent.com/ccb-hms/hsdm-r-course/main/session-materials/session0/session0Data.csv") nhanes

-1. Calculate the mean plasma glucose in the nhanes dataset, ignoring missing values.
+- Calculate the mean plasma glucose in the

-Here we can just use mean with the na.rm argument set to TRUE.
+.
 We might also want to round the mean to the nearest whole number, so it is simlilar to the rest of the plasma glucose values.

 library(tidyverse)